 Registration

-In the registration form the donor has to sign by reading the eligibility and some informations about donation blood.
+In the registration form, the donor has to sign by reading the eligibility form and other information about donation of blood.
 Also, the donor has to fill in some basic details such as phone number and address in the registration form.
-This is first step of blood donation.
+This is first step to blood donation.

 Health analysis

-The medical staffs will be doing a basic health analysis before blood donation.
-The donor’s body temperature, pulse, blood pressure and hemoglobin level will be checked.
-Also, the medical staff will ask few questions about the donor’s health history and a confidential interview before donating blood.
+The medical staff will do a basic health analysis procedure prior to blood donation.
+The donor’s body temperature, pulse, blood pressure, and haemoglobin levels will be checked.
+The medical staff will also ask few questions about the donor’s health history and a confidential interview will be conducted before donating blood.

 Blood donation

 After the registration and health analysis, the donor is all set to donate blood.
 The donor can either sit or lay down comfortably.
 Then, a small area of donor’s arm will be cleaned.
 A sterile needle will then be inserted in order to collect the blood.
-The needle attached to collection equipment, consisting of tubing and a bag to collect blood.
-Once a pint (473.17 ml) of blood has been collected, a staff member will remove the needle and bandage the donor’s arm.
+The needle is then attached to the collection equipment, consisting tubing and a bag to collect blood.
+Once a pint (473.17 ml) of blood has been collected, a staff member will remove the needle and apply a bandage the donor’s arm.

 By performing these three simple steps anyone eligible can donate blood and save lives.

-AFTERMATH THE BLOOD DONATION
+AFTERMATH OF BLOOD DONATION

-After the donation, a medical staff will apply pressure with cotton gauze and place a dressing over the donor’s arm.
+After the donation procedure is over, a medical staff will apply pressure on the punctured area with cotton gauze, and place a dressing over the donor’s arm.
 The donor will usually need to wait for about 10 to 15 minutes before leaving, during which time the donor will receive some refreshments.
-If the needle prick is bleeding after donation, the donor should apply pressure and raise the arm for 3 to 5 minutes in order to stop the bleeding.
-If there is bleeding under the skin, the donor can apply a cold pack randomly for 24 hours, then alternate with warm packs.
+If the needle prick is bleeding after donation, the donor should continuously apply pressure and raise their arm for 3 to 5 minutes in order to stop the bleeding.
+If there is bleeding under the skin, the donor can apply a cold pack on the area for 24 hours, and alternate with warm packs.

 Top of Form